maxxk/programming-languages/presentations/02-Classification.md

 # Parametric polymorphism
 Some *generic* parameters may be substituted to the function which describe the types of the subprogram parameters.
+Example (C#):

 ```java
 public class MyClass<T, U, V, W>